brazil-data-cube/sample-db-utils/docs/sphinx/repository.rst

 ..
-    This file is part of Land Cover Classification System Web Service.
+    This file is part of Sample Database Utils.
     Copyright (C) 2020-2021 INPE.

-    Land Cover Classification System Web Service is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    Sample Database Utils is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.